marcelinosandroni/antlia-registration-plugin/README.md

 ## Technologies and Libraries Used

+- PHP
+- WordPress
 - Composer
-- WordPress Development Example
+- PHPOffice
 - wp-mail
-- frankmayer/criminal-record-checker

 ## Running Antlia Registration Plugin with Docker